The best smart air conditioners in 2026, tested for cooling power and energy-efficiency

 I have a kid who hates the sound of air conditioners when she's sleeping, but we needed to keep her room cool.
 Enter Hisense's smart window air conditioner.

-Like the LG and the Midea, this Hisense window air conditioner uses an inverter compressor, which not only makes it very efficient — one of the most efficient I've tested — but also one of the quietest window air conditioners, too.
+Like the LG and the Midea models, which sit in the top spots of this guide, this Hisense window air conditioner uses an inverter compressor.
+This not only makes it very efficient — one of the most efficient I've tested — but also one of the quietest window air conditioners, too.

-The Hisense comes in just two sizes — 8,000-BTU model that costs $399, and can cool rooms around 350 square feet in size, and a 14,000-BTU model for 700-square-foot rooms — so it's not the best if you have a lot of area to cover.
+The Hisense comes in just two sizes — an 8,000-BTU model that can cool rooms around 350 square feet in size, and a 14,000-BTU model for 700-square-foot rooms — so it's not the best if you have a lot of area to cover.

 But for small rooms where you place a premium on noise (or the lack thereof), the Hisense smart window air conditioner is definitely worth your consideration.